 We invite educators to submit presentation proposals that highlight creative, innovative, promising practices that have changed the culture of your classroom, the way students see themselves as writers and readers or enabled students to envision the role of reading and writing in an authentic way.

-On our homepage is a link for a exceptional opportunity, presented by MDE, entitled Learning Environs for All!
+Enclosed is a link for a exceptional opportunity, presented by MDE, entitled Learning Environs for All!
 At this summer conference, teachers will not only be presenters they will also be able to hear all other presenters due to the unique set up of this workshop.
-If you are interested in sending in a presentation proposal please check out the call for proposals.
+If you are interested in attending, click here for more information